 The Home was successfully reaccredited by the Council on Accreditation in 2016.

-Today, in increasingly complex and fluid child welfare environment, the Home continues to serve the needs of the less fortunate children and youth in the Hudson Valley.
+Today, in an increasingly complex and fluid child welfare environment, the Home continues to serve the needs of the less fortunate children and youth in the Hudson Valley.
 It’s not about orphans as it was on our founding.
 The Home serves children and youth who are victims of abuse, neglect, parental substance abuse and other serious traumas.
 The Board of Directors and the staff have remained dedicated to our mission of providing a safe and nurturing environment for at-risk children and families in the Hudson Valley.